-REVEALED: Hackney Mayor Zoë Garbett’s new Cabinet team
+Hackney Mayor Zoë Garbett’s final Cabinet team confirmed

-Zoë Garbett, the newly-elected Mayor of Hackney, has appointed the first members of her team to lead a new era for Hackney after the Green Party won overall control of the Council in last week’s local election.
+Zoë Garbett, the newly-elected Mayor of Hackney, has finalised her team to lead a new era for Hackney after the Green Party won overall control of the Council.

 As well as responsibility for the Council’s overall budget, strategy and political leadership, Mayor Garbett will lead on community safety and policing, domestic violence, hate crime, and anti-poverty action.